BusinessQuantumGuide/BusinessQuantumFAQ/README.md

 - Series D Funding: Special round of funding
 - Initial Public Offering (IPO): Stock market launch

+#### Q: What kind of investors exist in the QC ecosystem?

+In most industries (and certainly in Deep Tech and thus QC) there is what is known as _specialization_ in funds.

+Right now, there is a very small handful of funds that invest in only QC.
+By doing so they are fully immersed in the industry and can provide additional value to the founder (networking, access to additional capital, access to advisors, grants, etc).

+On the other hand, big funds (that usually have at least one investment in their portfolio) enter with a purely financial strategy: either portfolio diversification that considers QC a higher risk-higher return asset, or for potential leverages within their investments.

+The third case is corporate entrepreneurship.
+Big corporations are typically risk-averse and are very slow to adapt new technologies into their processes.
+Therefore, the best way for them to do so, is to create accelerators or small funds that are highly linked to their industry.
+From those vehicles they can spot trends, identify opportunities and identify key people, for only a fraction of what it would cost to do "in house".
+In many cases those investments hold a majority of the shares of the company and, when it makes sense, they end up buying the whole company and incorporating it into the home company.

 #### Q: Why would someone invest in a quantum computing startup?

-The reason behind investing in (any) company depends on the investment round, type, fund and in the end, the person behind.
-In most cases it is about making a good return on the investment (ideally 20x onwards).
-But again it fully depends on the stage and type of company and VC.
+The reason behind investing in any company depends on various things.
+In most cases it’s about making a good return on the investment (ideally 20x onwards) <citation for 20x?>, but it also depends on the investment round, type of company, investment fund, and ultimately the person behind the investing.

-Specifically in a field as young as Quantum Computing, we can divide the types of investment based on the capitalization needed.
-Hardware companies that require more starting capital will lure "big guns" investors with wide portfolios and used to long horizon series A, B or C.
-Examples are D-Wave (https://www.crunchbase.com/organization/d-wave-systems/company_financials) and IonQ (https://www.crunchbase.com/organization/ionq-inc/company_financials) series of rounds.
+In QC, we can divide the types of investment based on the capitalization needed:

+- Hardware companies that require more starting capital will lure "big guns” investors, with wide portfolios, who are used to investment rounds with long horizons (series A, B or C).
+Examples are D-Wave [7] and IonQ [8].
-Software companies (either consulting or SaaS) are typically less capitalized and follow smaller rounds.
-As such they can start with Seed rounds (or even "FFF", Friends Fools and Family).
-And grow from there.
+- Software companies (either consulting or SaaS) are typically less capitalized and follow smaller rounds.
+As such, they can start with Seed rounds (or even "FFF", Friends Fools and Family), and grow from there.

+Since Quantum Computing is a young field, the investing strategy differs from more developed and mature industries.
+The economics doesn’t lure dividend-based investors, so key performance indicators (KPIs) measuring a company's overall financial performance—such as earnings before interest, taxes, depreciation, and amortization (EBITDA) or annual recurring revenue (ARR)—won't be typically considered.
+In QC, investors typically find their returns on what is known as an “exit”.
+They will be looking at intellectual property (IP), papers and patents, key people in the team, and client acquisition capabilities.

+#### Q: What is an “exit”?

+An “exit” is the point at which a VC sells their stake in a company to realize their gains (or losses).

+The main exits will be (usually a combination of):

+- Bigger round exit (replacement), i.e. from Seed to Series A
+- Merger with another QC company
+- Acquihire - A corporate or a bigger animal buying your team, primarily for the skills and expertise of its staff, rather than for the products or services it supplies.
+- Client acquisition - Buying your clients, contracts and partnerships
+- IP acquisition - Buying your technology

-On both cases, and contrary to more developed and mature industries, investors typically find their returns on the exit.
-Which comes after a new round with replacement investors and new capital.
+The exit comes after a new round with replacement investors and new capital.
 This is what increases the company valuation (sometimes artificially).

-This leads in some cases to missmanagement, or conflict of interests between founders and investors.
+Sometimes, this leads to miss-management, or conflict of interests between founders and investors.
 The latter being more interested in increasing the valuation and going to a new round, the former into building a product that creates value.
-It is important to make sure investors and founders are fully aligned on the short and long term plans for the company.
+It is important to make sure that investors and founders are fully aligned on the short and long term plans for the company.

-In most industries (and certainly in Deep Tech) there is also specialization in funds.
-In Quantum Computing there is a handful of funds (very small at the moment) who invest only in QC.
-By doing so they are fully inmersed in the industry and can provide additional value to the founder (networking, access to additional capital, access to advisors, grants, etc).
-On the other hand, big funds (and the majority of them have already at least one investment in their portfolio) enter with a purely financial strategy.
-Either portfolio diversification considering Quantum Computing a higher risk - higher return asset, or for potential leverages within their investments.

-The third case is corporate entrepreneurship.
-Big corporations are typically risk averse and very slow to adapt new technologies into their processes.
-And the best way is to create accelerators or small funds that are highly linked to their industry.
-From those vehicles they can spot trends, identify opportunities and key people by a fraction of what it would cost to do "in house".
-In many cases those investments hold a majority of the shares of the company and when it makes sense they end up buying the whole company and incorporating it into the home company.

-The Quantum Computing industry is still young and the economics don't lure dividend based investors.
-So EBITDA or ARR KPIs won't be typically considered.
-On the contraty they will be looking at Intellectual Property, papers and patents.
-Key people in the team, and client acquisition capabilities.

-The main exits will be (a combination of):
-* Bigger round exit (replacement) - I.e. From Seed to Series A
-* Merger with another QC company
-* Acquihire - A corporate or a bigger animal buying your team
-* Client acquisition - Buying your clients, contracts and partnerships
-* IP acquisition - Buying your technology

 #### Q: Are VC investors foolishly funding some quantum startups that they shouldn’t be?